mauriciotasca/react-components/src/TabSelector/TabSelector.md

 <ExampleTabSelector />;
 ```

-**Example:** Using HTML `hyperlinks`: It's the same example of previous, but in this case the tab transition animation is hide.
+**Example:** Using HTML `hyperlinks`: Tabs are created using `hyperlinks`.
+In addition is used a `currentTab` state which is changed on tab click, giving the possibility to manipulate the page content using its value.
+And in this example the tab transition animation is disabled.

 ```jsx
 import React, { useState, Fragment } from 'react';